Why Digital Classroom Setups Fail in India and How to Fix Them

 Step 4: Plan for the Long Haul (Not Just the Launch)

 Setting up a digital classroom isn’t a one-time event.
-Many schools invest in a digital classroom setup but neglect maintenance.
+Many schools invest in a smart classroom setup but neglect maintenance.
 Result?
 Broken tech, wasted money, and frustrated teachers.

 Conclusion